-Then we get into the suites which I’m not going to cover.
+Then we get into the suites, which I’m not going to cover.
 They are for ballers, the mega-wealthy, and way beyond reach for me.

-Then there are the full-size Roberto Cavalli toiletries, talk about luxury!
+Then there are the full-size Roberto Cavalli toiletries.
+Talk about luxury!

 Then there is the bed.
 Oh, heavenly night’s sleep.
-The beds are divine, precisely what you would expect from a luxury hotel with the traditional crisp cotton sheets.
+The beds are divine, precisely what you would expect from a luxury hotel with traditional crisp cotton sheets.

 Restaurants at Marina Bay Sands

 There are so many restaurants to choose from.
 It’s overwhelming.
-Some of the restaurants are exclusive to Marina Bay Sands, and several of them are Celerity Chef restaurants like Gordon Ramsey, Wolfgang Puck, and Daniel Boulud, to name a few.
+Some of the restaurants are exclusive to Marina Bay Sands, and several are Celerity Chef restaurants like Gordon Ramsey, Wolfgang Puck, and Daniel Boulud, to name a few.

 The buffet is conveniently located in the lobby, so it was a no-brainer.
 Well, except for the price tag.
 It cost us almost $200 for two.
 Was it worth it?
 Sort of.

-Rise has a unique selection of high-end food.
+The rise has a unique selection of high-end food.
 Imagine any shellfish on a raw bar, any fish, T-bone lamb chops, prime rib, chilly crab – you name it’s here.
 So, what’s the challenge?